GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/gmail.rst

 Authentication
 --------------

-When you first run ``bugwarrior-pull``, a browser will be opened and you'll be asked to authorise the application to access your e-mail.
+When you first run ``bugwarrior pull``, a browser will be opened and you'll be asked to authorise the application to access your e-mail.
 Once authorised a token will be stored in your bugwarrior data directory.